LUTE Configuration Database Specification

 |

-Note: Despite parameters themselves possibly having a complex type definitions, they do not reference entries in this table (either through the parameters
+Note: Despite parameters themselves possibly having a complex type definitions, they do not reference entries in this table (either through the parameters or param_meta table).
+The overall TaskParameters object schema contains the definitions of all parameters, so the individual parameters do not need to also reference this table.

 Constraints